 - Design, Construction, and Operations: See how low-carbon principles are integrated across the entire building lifecycle, from design and construction to day-to-day operations.

-Low Carbon Buildings Series: EX3 Condos
+Low Carbon Building Series: EX3 Condos

 Tuesday, November 25, 2025 | 11:00 AM – 12:00 PM